guzmanwolfrank/QuantTrading/Tools/Wolf Pivot Calculator/readme.md

 This Python script utilizes the yfinance library to fetch historical stock market data for a specified ticker over the last 30 days.
 The code focuses on the E-mini Nasdaq 100 (NQ) futures contract but can be adapted for other tickers as well.

 #### Data Retrieval:

-The user is prompted to enter a stock ticker.
 The default ticker is set to 'NQ=F'.
 Historical data for the specified ticker is downloaded from Yahoo Finance for the last 30 days with daily intervals.

 #